Following is the second essay I wrote on Modernism for Art History. It did even better than the first one, so here it is.

 Pop went straight for the supermarket of mass consumer culture.
 Ignoring the mysticism and obscure theories that legitimised (if only for sale) the pure abstraction of the New York style, it quoted verbatim pre-existing images that were a part of the everyday western consumer experience.

 In his “Encounters” with Warhol, Arthur Danto encapsulates the core of Pop, not only must the artist quote pre-existing cultural iconography, but that it must be blatant.
-It must be so recognisable as an intact quote that every single viewer should know the original from personal experience (( “it was essential to the enterprise that the images be so familiar that “stealing” them was impossible: they belonged to the iconography of everyday life, like the American flag, the dollar sign, the soup label, the before-and-after shots of transformed faces and physiques.” – Danto , Encounters and Reflections: Art in the Historical Present)).
+It must be so recognisable as an intact quote that every single viewer should know the original from personal experience 3.
 In this way, it contrasts with the classical quotation rhetoric which was kept to the educated classes.
 The inclusiveness of pop, centres around images everyone could enjoy for their graphic quality, which it must be remembered comes from a design oriented background that over the years has had to prove its efficacy through measurable results to achieve ends in the marketing industries.
-Danto attributes this as a reason for Warhol’s popularity ((“With Warhol, the gesture was mainstream: this was what Art had evolved into by 1964, when his search reached its end.
-Moreover, it was a cemebration rather than a criticism of contemporary life, which is partly why Warhol was so instantly popular.” – Danto , Encounters and Reflections: Art in the Historical Present)).
+Danto attributes this as a reason for Warhol’s popularity 4.
 Pop doesn’t make us feel stupid for not getting it.
 We can like, or not like the image, but we don’t have to feel worthy of it.
 Pop is not humbling.

 Both Warhol and Lichtenstein strive, through their reproduction of existing media, to create works that utterly nullify the artist’s contribution.
-Warhol spoke of his desire to work as a machine ((“The reason I’m painting this way is that I want to be a machine, and I feel that whatever I do and do machine-like is what I want to do.” – Interview with Warhol.
-Harrison and Wood, 1900 – 90)), and his movement to printmaking ((I heard that Lichtenstein said he might not be painting comic strips a year or two from now – I think that would be great, to be able to change styles.
-And I think that’s what’s going to happen, that’s going to be thewhole new scene.
-That’s probably one reason I’m using silk screens now.
-I think somebody should be able to do all my paintings for me.
-I haven’t been able to make every image clear and simple and the same as the first one.
-I think it would be so great if more people took up silk screens so that no one would know whether my picture was mine or somebody else’s” – Interview with Warhol.
-Harrison and Wood, 1900 – 90)), which culminated in his factory work that often had nothing of his hand involved in the final artifact.
+Warhol spoke of his desire to work as a machine 5, and his movement to printmaking 6, which culminated in his factory work that often had nothing of his hand involved in the final artefact.
 Ironically this is almost a return to the working methodology of the old masters prior to the 18th century.
 With even greater irony, in attempting to remove themselves from their work, they only further reinforced the position of the idea-centric artist as cultural superstar.
 Do we believe that was accidental?

 As the pop embrace of consumerism, borne by a true love of mass culture began to unwind, the economic and social turmoil of the anti-mass culture who’s most obvious popular expression would be Punk began to sneer cynically at the juxtaposition of Artists making advertising.
 The insular and snide edge that would seem so archetypical of non-architectural Post-Modern art became ascendant.
 It was no longer good enough for a work to be profoundly self-obliterating, the unmasked face of God that the Abstract Expressionists created.
 And it was no longer good enough for a work to welcome you plainly with common terms of reference.
 The quote of the post-modernist is a critical, hostile and exclusionary vicious whisper.
 It is the laughter and sideways glance from the cool kids in the school corridor.
 The purpose of the post-modernist quote is to mystify, and raise not the great, common and binding things of our culture, but the obscure and mediocre with a joking and cynical sense of irony, so that a small clique of those in the know, those who have researched the artist and understand the reference, can enjoy the smug superiority of getting it.